 Luton road closures for motorists to avoid over the next fortnight

-And it is expected to cause moderate delays – with drivers facing a wait of between 10 minutes and half an hour.
+And it is expected to cause moderate delays – with drivers facing a wait of between 10 and 30 minutes.

 The latest expected works list, with notes from National Highways, shows that one closure already in place is expected to carry on this week: